Lambert Jadot: Far East

 Jean Jadot moved to China in 1898 to direct construction of the Beijing–Hankou railway.

 Émile Francqui returned to China in 1901 to negotiate resumption of the Kaiping coal mines for his Compagnie Internationale d'Orient.
 He hired Lambert Jadot as his assistant to make initial technical studies for draft contracts.
 Lambert Jadot reached Shanghai at the end of April 1901.
 His first task was to study the Hanyang factories.
 Their owner, Sheng, wanted to entrust management to a European company.
 Lambert completed his study in August 1901 to the great satisfaction of Francqui and Sheng.
 Sheng proposed that Jean Jadot take over general management of Hanyang, and when he refused proposed that Lambert Jadot take the job under the control of his older brother, but Jean would not accept this either.

 Jadot undertook several mission in Korea and Japan, gaining the full confidence of Francqui, and as Jean Jadot's brother was respected in Chinese circles.

-In April 1904 Lambert Jadot became general manager of the company created to operate the Tientsin tramway concession, and began the construction work, which was completed in 1906.

-He later returned to Europe, then in 1909 was appointed managing director of the Tientsin Tramways and Lighting Company (Compagnie des Tramways et de l’Eclairage de Tientsin).
+In April 1904 Lambert Jadot became general manager of the company created to operate the Tianjin tramway concession, and began the construction work, which was completed in 1906.
+He later returned to Europe, then in 1909 was appointed managing director of the Tianjin Tramways and Lighting Company (Compagnie des Tramways et de l’Eclairage de Tientsin).
 He would soon become involved in Belgian enterprises in Canada and the Congo.
 The Belgo-Canadian Pulp and Paper Company, based in Brussels, was founded on 6 October 1900 to manufacture wood pulp and paper.
 In 1913 the president was Georges de Laveleye.
 Lambert Jadot was a member of the board representing the Société Générale for its enterprises in Canada.
 As of 1918 he was also still involved with the Belgo Canadian Pulp & Paper Co.